Annuities and Retirement Income: What to Know Before You Decide

 Why Consider an Annuity?

-One of the biggest advantages of annuities is tax deferral.
-Your investment grows without being taxed until you start making withdrawals, similar to a traditional retirement plan.
+One of the primary advantages of annuities is tax deferral.
+Your investment can grow without being taxed until you start making withdrawals, similar to a traditional retirement plan.
 Over time, this can lead to significant growth compared to taxable investments.
 However, unlike 401(k)s or IRAs, annuity contributions are not tax-deductible.

 And if you withdraw funds before age 59½, you may face a 10% early withdrawal penalty in addition to regular income taxes.